What does power mean to you? What does it look and feel like?

-Power lies in our financial decisions
+Power lies in your financial decisions

 I’m not talking about being rich here.
-This isn’t a have or have not situation when it comes to money.
+This isn’t a have-or-have-not situation when it comes to money.

 This is about how we spend our money, regardless of how much we have of it.

 Each of us has power in what we spend our money on.
-We decide if we value experiences over possessions, help people less fortunate than we are or buy ethical products.
+We decide if we value experiences over possessions, help people less fortunate than we are, or buy ethical products.

 We decide if we want to spend our hard-earned money on cigarettes, junk food, booze, drugs, gambling (pick your poison!)